 - Government ICT projects with a budget of more than DKK 5 million.

 - Critical government ICT systems.

-The reviews provide an overall picture of the government ICT area, the composition of the ICT project portfolio, as well as the ICT systems that are critical for society or government activities, and which are in unsatisfactory condition.
+The reviews provide an overall picture of the government ICT area, the composition of the ICT project portfolio, as well as the ICT systems that are critical for society or government activities, and which are in an unsatisfactory state.

 Conclusions of the most recent financial review

-- The government spends about DKK 7 bn. a year on ICT, i.e. around the same level as the preceding year.
-The current registration of expenditure still fails to provide adequate insight into what the funds are spent on, and it does not adequately support management and priority-setting in the ICT area.
+- The government spent about DKK 7 bn. a year on ICT, i.e. around the same level as the preceding year.
+The current registration of expenditure fails to provide adequate insight into what the funds are spent on, and it does not adequately support management and priority setting in the ICT area.

 - A total of 183 ICT development projects in progress with a budget of more than DKK 5 million were reported.
-This is an increase in 10 projects compared with the previous review.
-Together, the 183 projects have a budget of slightly less than DKK 8 bn. spread over several years.
-This is an increase of almost DKK 2 bn. compared with the previous financial review.
+This was an increase in 10 projects compared with the previous review.
+Together, the 183 projects had a budget of slightly less than DKK 8 bn. spread over several years.
+This was an increase of almost DKK 2 bn. compared with the previous financial review.

-- It is estimated that the government has a total of about 3,800 ICT systems, which is 500 fewer than in the last review.
-There is no unequivocal reason for this difference, but it could be partly because the authorities have a better insight into their own portfolio of ICT systems.
-Of these, the authorities estimate that about 377 ICT systems are critical for government or society as a whole.
-117 of the critical ICT systems are assessed to be in unsatisfactory condition.
+- It was estimated that the government has a total of about 3,800 ICT systems, which is 500 fewer than in the last review.
+There is no definite reason for this difference, but it could be partly because the authorities gained better insights in their portfolios of ICT systems.
+Of these, the authorities estimated that about 377 ICT systems were critical for government or society as a whole.
+117 of the critical ICT systems were assessed to be in an unsatisfactory state.
 Improvements have been initiated for the majority of these systems.

 In 2020, the Division for Central Government ICT Management with the Agency for Digitisation conducted a similar analysis based on the authorities’ yearly financial statements from 2019.